 To create Resortes, we set up a local network where four computers were connected simultaneously.
 There was a constant flow of information between the various applications.
 To create the visuals, we used Processing 2.0 with OpenGL, GLSL, and libraries like oscP5 and the Leap Motion library for Processing.

 The audio was made using SuperCollider and an open-source library called MIDetectorOSC, which sends musical information to other applications via OSC messages.
 This is very useful to allow perfect real-time synchronization between audio and video.
-Finally, we used VVVV to control the lights, and two computers were used to activate both Leap Motion Controllers and share information.
+Finally, we used VVVV to control the lighting system, and two computers were used to activate both Leap Motion Controllers and share information.
 Here’s a breakdown of the setup:

 Connections of the local network and the Information flow Diagram